Skip to main content

 Innovator Award

-This award recognizes an individual or organization who has created innovative solutions to improve the health and economic security of older adults in the community.
+This award recognizes an organization that has created innovative solutions to improve the health and economic well-being of older adults in the community.
 It is in honor of Jack Ossofsky, a former NCOA president who launched numerous successful programs and promoted the true promises of an aging society.

 Change Agent Award